GMDiegoLima/GMDiegoLima/README.md

 - 🔭 I’m currently working on: Koyn (koyn.online)
 - 🌱 Learning more about: C# for game development
 - 👯 Looking to collaborate on: Professional projects
-- 💬 Ask me about: Data Analysis or common doubts about technology
+- 💬 Ask me about: Anything about Data Analysis

 ---